 When buying the best skis, you need to know what size you need.

 Skiing is a complicated sport, which often turns into a lifestyle all its own.
 Just getting to know goggles like the Smith IO 7 can be a learning experience.
 Getting started skiing can be overwhelming and intimidating, and I should know – as an instructor I spend over 100 days each season teaching new skiers.
+Once you’ve figured out what size skis you need, you should also read our review on how to wax skis.

 Once you fall in love with skiing, the first order of business on your mind is likely buying your own pair of skis.
 To choose the best skis you’ll have to ask yourself, “What size skis do I need”?
 I’m going to answer this question for you in a simple and comprehensive way.
 To boil it down, what really matters is your height, weight, skiing style, and preferred terrain.

 Make sure to check out my list of this season’s best all mountain skis before you make your final decision.
 Now let’s learn what size skis are the best choice for you!
+And once you’ve got your ski sizing figured out, you’ll want to take a look at the best men’s ski goggles before you hit the slopes.

 How Are Skis Measured?